puppetlabs-toy-chest/puppetserver-memmeasure/README.md

 * `mem-inc-for-first-step` - Increase in memory allocated after the first step in the scenario was run vs. before the first step was run.

-* `mean-mem-inc-per-additional-step` - Mean increase in memory before/after each
+* `mean-mem-inc-after-first-step` - Mean increase in memory before/after each
   step run after the first one (i.e., second to last).
 The memory measurement for the first step is ignored for this value - and the corresponding `std-dev-mem-inc-per-additional-step` value - under the assumption that memory usage may expectedly increase significantly the first time a repeated action is performed vs. subsequent times that the action is performed.

+* `mean-mem-inc-after-second-step` - Basically the same as `mean-mem-inc-after-first-step` except that the memory measurements used are the ones from third to last instead of second to last.

-* `std-dev-mem-inc-per-additional-step` - Standard deviation in memory allocated before/after each step beyond the first one was run.
-The 'mean' used as the base for computing the standard deviation is the same as the "mean-mem-inc-per-additional-step" value.
+* `std-dev-mem-inc-after-first-step` - Standard deviation in memory allocated before/after each step beyond the first one was run.
+The 'mean' used as the base for computing the standard deviation is the same as the `mean-mem-inc-after-first-step` value.

+* `std-dev-mem-inc-after-second-step` - Basically the same as `std-dev-mem-inc-after-first-step` except that the memory measurements used are the ones from third to last instead of second to last.

 Each of the "steps" performed in a memory scenario, listed in the json file in the exact order in which they are executed, includes the following: